-In addition to our morning program, you may choose to participate in one of three different (optional) sessions on Monday, August 21 from 12:30pm – 1:30pm.
-Lunch will be provided for participants at 12:00pm.
+In addition to our morning program, you may choose to participate in one of three different (optional) sessions on Monday, August 20 from 12:30pm – 1:30pm and 1:30 pm-- 2:30 pm.
+Lunch will be provided for participants at 12:15 pm for first round of sessions and 1:15 pm for the second round of sessions.
 Check your schedule and, if you can attend, please RSVP to the session of your choice.
 Note that these sessions will be repeated in September specifically for first-year students through our Transitions Program.
-More information.

 Develop Your Strategic Plan for Graduate School Success

 - We often hear that the graduate school experience is nothing like anyone expected it would be… so, what is a first-year student to do?
 Make a strategic plan!
 Spend time with our Associate Dean discussing the value of strategic planning and how to take control of your academic future right from the very beginning.
 This session is guaranteed to be full of practical strategies, illustrative stories, and inspiration for how you can be successful.
 Presenter: Jan Allen, Ph.D., Associate Dean for Academic and Student Affairs